Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 Pricing: $59–$474/month · Contract: Month-to-month · Setup time: 1–3 days

-Housecall Pro is the most common FSM upgrade path for residential HVAC contractors transitioning off paper or spreadsheets.
-Its standout differentiator is visual proposal presentation - technicians can show customers side-by-side equipment options with photos and financing terms on a tablet during the service call.
-Published case studies document 15–25% higher close rates on these presented proposals versus verbal quotes.
+The most common FSM upgrade path for residential contractors coming off paper or spreadsheets.
+Visual proposals let techs show side-by-side equipment options with photos and financing terms on a tablet.
+Case studies document 15–25% higher close rates versus verbal quotes.

 What it does well: